wizwizdev/wizwizxui-timebot/README.md

 ## Shared Port

-- With one output, you can receive as many configs as you want on different domains (subscribe for different operators)
+- With one output, you can receive as many configs as you want on different domains (for different internet providers)
 - In order to use a special or shared port, first manually create a configuration with a specific port and in the shared plan of the robot, give the id of the configuration line to the robot so that it will automatically create the configurations on the port.

 <br>

-## Fixed Panel Error
+## Fixing the Panel Error

 - If you encounter such an error, please do the following carefully